ahmia/ahmia-index/README.md

 Ahmia search engine use elasticsearch to index content.

 ## Installation
-Please install elastic search from the official repository thanks to the [official guide](https://www.elastic.co/guide/en/elasticsearch/reference/current/setup-repositories.html)
+Please install elastic search from the official repository.
+Elasticsearch 2.4 and 5.x both work.

 ## Configuration
 Default configuration is enough to run index in dev mode.
 Here is suggestion for a more secure configuration